oldoddtw/LogExpress/README.md

 ## Before You Begin
 - Please communicate on the discussion board or contact me directly in Simplified Chinese/Traditional Chinese/English.
 - Driven by the ideal of public welfare and the hope to help more grassroots users, this system comes with a built-in 52 languages vocabulary database and special bilingual function to achieve better localization through a friendly interface.
 For detailed information, please refer to the documents in the [01_Language_语言] folder.
 - Thanks to Google Translate, it brings people closer.
 However, because the initial versions of each language in the database come from machine translation, there must be errors or inappropriate problems.
-If you are willing to make corrections and improvements to anyone language, please contact me.
-I would greatly appreciate your support.
+If you are willing to make corrections and improvements to anyone language, I would greatly appreciate your support.
 - LogExpress is developed according to decades of experiences and industry requirements, aiming to align with industry practices and regulatory requirements as much as possible.
 But after all, it is a shared software developed by individual in my spare time.
 You are welcome to provide any suggestions for debugging, correction, function expansion or optimization.
 I have listed the features that users and testers would like to see added in a Wishlist on the discussion board.
 <br>